rust-unofficial/too-many-lists/src/third-basics.md

 The answer to our prayers is the Clone trait.
-Clone is implemented by almost every type, and provides a generic way to get "another one like this one" that is logically disjoint given only a shared reference.
+Clone is implemented by almost every type, and provides a generic way to get "another one like this one" that is logically disjoint, given only a shared reference.
 It's like a copy constructor in C++, but it's never implicitly invoked.

 Rc in particular uses Clone as the way to increment the reference count.
 So